NorESMhub/NorESM/doc/access/download_code.rst

 - When you have the right permissions, you can obtain the code.

-Make a clone of the NorESM2 repository
+Make a clone of the NorESM repository
 +++++++++++

 You can obtain the code using the command-line git client on the appropriate machine as follows::